 Your Twin Babies at 7 Weeks Pregnant

-Right now, your babies are twice as big as they were in week 6, which is amazing.
-They’re about half an inch long, which to put it in perspective, is about the size of a blueberry.
+Your babies are now twice as big as they were in week 6, which is fantastic.
+They’re about half an inch long, which, to put it in perspective, is about the size of a blueberry.

-It’s about this time that your baby really starts to develop externally, with arms and legs lengthening out and dividing into actual hand, arm and shoulder sections, rather than little flappy paddles.
+Your babies develop externally, with arms and legs lengthening and dividing into the actual hand, arm, and shoulder sections rather than little flappy paddles.

-Your babies heads are also developing at an amazing rate.
+Your babies’ heads are also developing at a fantastic rate.
 Their mouth is developed now, with a tiny little tongue inside of it, and inside their head, they’re growing new brain cells at over 100 new cells a minute.

-The babies are still technically embryos, and they’ve still got tiny vestigial tails, which will slowly shrink down over the next few weeks, until all that’s left is a tailbone.
+The babies are still technically embryos and have tiny vestigial tails, which will slowly shrink down over the next few weeks until a tailbone is left.